The Hidden Sting: How Seabather’s Eruption Can Spoil Your Swim

 The Bottom Line

-Seabather’s eruption is an itching, burning rash that occurs when jellyfish larvae are trapped between the skin and swimming garments.
+Seabather’s eruption is an itching, burning rash that occurs when jellyfish larvae are trapped between the skin and a swimsuit.
 While it can be very uncomfortable, the rash is easily treated at home with over-the-counter antihistamines and topical steroids.

 Girl jumping in ocean

-Small juvenile jellyfish (larvae) float near the surface of seawater where they can easily be encountered by swimmers.
-They are small enough that they often cannot be seen and easily get stuck between the skin and bathing garments.
+Small juvenile jellyfish (larvae) float near the surface of seawater, where they can easily be encountered by swimmers.
+They are so small that they often cannot be seen.
+They easily get stuck between the skin and a swimsuit.
 When this happens, they can discharge their nematocysts (part of the tentacles that release venom), essentially causing a jellyfish sting under the swimsuit.
+Seabather’s eruption is often referred to by the name “sea lice,” but this term is incorrect.
+Sea lice are fish parasites that are unrelated to seabather’s eruption.

 Maryann Amirshahi, PharmD, MD, MPH, PhD